 When your employer opens an account this is the investment option you'll start in if you don't make an investment choice.
-MLC MySuper provides a mix of growth and defensive assets that changes as you approach retirement age.

 Ready-made portfolios

 To make investing easy we offer a range of multi-asset investment options that are diversified across asset classes and management styles, providing different levels of investment risk and potential return.
 Choose from a range of Ready-made investment options available to you, to suit your risk appetite or needs.